Nexiauk/fableseed_stories/README.md

 nursery.html - No errors or warnings to show.
 Initial errors were as follows:
 Bad value for height and width on img elements.
+Removed px.
-Removed px Trailing space on aria-curren page - removed the space.
+Trailing space on aria-curren page - removed the space.

+404.html - No errors or warnings to show.
+500.html - No errors or warnings to show.

+mygarden.html - No errors or warnings to show.
+Initial errors were as follows:
+Bad value for height and width on img elements.
+Removed px.
+Unclosed Div - this was the div containing the edit profile button.